SMS commands can be sent to the device to get the device on-air. Any other configuration is done over the air.

 If <server URL>,<port number> are omitted, then the third party server will be cleared.

-- This function is currently only available on Darts with Firmware version 1.17 and above.
+- This function is currently only available on Darts with Firmware version 1.17 and above and Dart2 2G with Firmware version 3.11 and above.

 - The device will only read the SMS when the modem is switched off usually at the end of an upload.